I Often Think of Piroschka: Plot

 The frame story shows Andreas, a middle aged man, sitting in a train and reminiscing about "Piroschka".
-The main story starts with him as a young university student on a boat in the Danube, on his way to spend several weeks with a host family in the small Hungarian village of Hódmezővásárhely-Kutasipuszta.
+The main story starts with him as a young university student travelling on a riverboat along the Danube, on his way to spend several weeks with a host family in the small Hungarian village of Hódmezővásárhely-Kutasipuszta.
 On board he meets and befriends fellow German Greta, who is on her way to a vacation on Lake Balaton.
 When the boat arrives in Budapest, they spend the evening together, with Andreas falling for Greta.
 After their romantic dinner and stroll is disturbed by an intrusive fiddler, they part ways but promise to contact each other.

-The next day, after a long train ride, Andreas arrives at Hódmezővásárhely-Kutasipuszta and is cordially welcomed by his hosts, doctor Johann von Csíky and his wife Ilonka, and by many others, e.g. station master István.
+The next day, after a long train ride, Andreas arrives at Hódmezővásárhely-Kutasipuszta and is cordially welcomed by his hosts, doctor Johann von Csíky and his wife Ilonka, and by many others including István, the station master.
 The next day, when exploring the village and taking pictures, Andreas, who does not speak Hungarian, meets a feisty girl who does not answer his questions in German.
 Believing her not to speak his language, he makes several snarky remarks regarding her looks and behavior.
 When he learns that the girl, who is István's daughter Piroschka, is in fact the best student of German in the village and understood him perfectly, he is embarrassed.
 But Piroschka does not seem to mind and happily accompanies him to a feast he and his hosts are invited to.
 During the celebration, she coaxes him to dance the Csárdás with her.
 They have a great time and, in the next weeks, spend much time together, e.g. teaching each other their respective languages.
 Andreas begins to develop feelings for her.